Dimension: In mathematics

 In mathematics, the dimension of an object is, roughly speaking, the number of degrees of freedom of a point that moves on this object.
 In other words, the dimension is the number of independent parameters or coordinates that are needed for defining the position of a point that is constrained to be on the object.
 For example, the dimension of a point is zero; the dimension of a line is one, as a point can move on a line in only one direction (or its opposite); the dimension of a plane is two, etc.

 The dimension is an intrinsic property of an object, in the sense that it is independent of the dimension of the space in which the object is or can be embedded.
 For example, a curve, such as a circle, is of dimension one, because the position of a point on a curve is determined by its signed distance along the curve to a fixed point on the curve.
 This is independent from the fact that a curve cannot be embedded in a Euclidean space of dimension lower than two, unless it is a line.
+Similarly, a surface is of dimension two, even if embedded in three-dimensional space.

 The dimension of Euclidean n-space E^{n}is n.
 When trying to generalize to other types of spaces, one is faced with the question "what makes E^{n} n-dimensional?"
 One answer is that to cover a fixed ball in E^{n} by small balls of radius ε, one needs on the order of ε^{−n} such small balls.
 This observation leads to the definition of the Minkowski dimension and its more sophisticated variant, the Hausdorff dimension, but there are also other answers to that question.
 For example, the boundary of a ball in E^{n} looks locally like E^{n-1} and this leads to the notion of the inductive dimension.
 While these notions agree on E^{n}, they turn out to be different when one looks at more general spaces.

 A tesseract is an example of a four-dimensional object.
-Whereas outside mathematics the use of the term "dimension" is as in: "A tesseract has four dimensions", mathematicians usually express this as: "The tesseract has dimension 4", or: "The dimension of the tesseract is 4" or: 4D.
+Whereas outside mathematics the use of the term "dimension" is as in: "A tesseract has four dimensions", mathematicians usually express this as: "The tesseract has dimension 4", or: "The dimension of the tesseract is 4".

 Although the notion of higher dimensions goes back to René Descartes, substantial development of a higher-dimensional geometry only began in the 19th century, via the work of Arthur Cayley, William Rowan Hamilton, Ludwig Schläfli and Bernhard Riemann.
 Riemann's 1854 Habilitationsschrift, Schläfli's 1852 Theorie der vielfachen Kontinuität, and Hamilton's discovery of the quaternions and John T. Graves' discovery of the octonions in 1843 marked the beginning of higher-dimensional geometry.

 The rest of this section examines some of the more important mathematical definitions of dimension.